She told me to jump, so I did.

 I did not kill my son.
 I did not give him a specific, literal gene that caused him to be sad on April 5th and take his life.
 I did the opposite, I was a good mother to him.
 I taught him so much and supported him through everything he did.
 Ask any of the kids, I did my best.

 I have a little slip of paper in my wallet, it says quite simply, “You did not kill Fred.
 It is not your fault.”
 Back in my 20’s I used this method to work through a lot of things.
 I hung notes to myself on the refrigerator and kept them in my purse.
 I had to keep reminding myself that I was ok.
 I also had a plastic film box that I kept index cards in.
-I had this box for more than 20 years until I finally threw it away after my father was sentenced and taken to prison.
+I had this box for more than 20 years until I finally threw it away.
 On top of the box I labeled it “Pandora’s Box”, and inside I had cards that were in order by priority at that place in time.
 Each card had words written on it, one card per subject, each subject representing a problem, issue, thought, worry, etc… I would regularly take the cards out, usually before bed, and prioritize them or write new cards for new worries.
 When I was done with a worry or issue, feeling as though it was not relevant in my life….I turned the card around backwards and put it to the back of the box.
 I kept this box on a shelf in our closet, capturing the metaphor in an actual ritual, “Put your worries on a shelf”.

 I took that slip of paper out today, I read it at least one hundred times.
 “I did not do this”, “I did not do this”.

 Tonight I am taking a miraculous leap of faith, the largest of my life.
 I am facing the hollowness inside myself, and I am giving it a name.
 I am going to find out what I want, and give it to myself.
 I am going to survive this too, like I have survived everything else in my little world.
 I deserve life, I deserve happiness.
 I will move forward through my darkness by going deeper.